 Accordingly, we expect we will need substantial additional capital to further our R&D activities, planned clinical studies, regulatory activities and otherwise develop our DM199 product candidate, or any future product candidates, to a point where they may be commercially sold.
 Although we are striving to achieve these plans, there is no assurance these and other strategies will be achieved or that additional funding will be obtained on favorable terms or at all.
 While the rate of our future negative cash flow per month will vary due to our clinical activities, particularly considering the effects of the FDA imposed clinical hold, and the timing of expenses incurred, we expect our current cash, cash equivalents and marketable securities will be sufficient to allow us to continue to work with the FDA to lift the clinical hold and continue our Phase 2/3 ReMEDy2 trial in patients with AIS, complete data analysis in our REDUX Phase 2 trial in patients with CKD and otherwise fund our planned operations for at least the next 12 months from the date of issuance of the consolidated financial statements included in this report.
-However, the amount and timing of future funding requirements will depend on many factors, including our ability and timing to release the clinical hold on the IND for our ReMEDy2 trial, the timing and results of our ongoing development efforts, including the initiation of new sites and enrollment in our clinical studies, the potential expansion of current development programs, potential new development programs, the effects of COVID-19 on our clinical programs and operations, and related G&A support.
-We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising additional capital are favorable.
+However, the amount and timing of future funding requirements will depend on many factors, including our ability and timing to release the clinical studies, the potential expansion of current development programs, potential new development programs, and enrollment in our clinical studies, and periation of current development additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time, especially if market conditions for raising additional capital are favorable.